mattyschell/cscl-subaddress-matched/README.md

 * subaddress_delete
 * subaddress_add
+* subaddress_add_vw

-These output tables are ready to delete and insert records in the target CSCL environment.
+These outputs are ready to delete and insert records in the target CSCL environment.
 Perform the delete first.
+Use the subaddress_add_vw for the final values and types expected in CSCL.

 ## Some notes on target CSCL.subaddress:

-1. Though  is intended to be unique there is no constraint in the CSCL database.
-So this must be enforced in the work tables of this repository
+1. Though sub_address_id is intended to be unique there is no constraint in the CSCL database.
+This key is maintained externally by CSCL data managers.

 2. Though there is intended to be a one-to-many foreign key relationship between CSCL.address_point and CSCL.subaddress this is not enforced.
 When loading to CSCL we should check subaddress_add to ensure valid address point ids before adding new records to the unconstrained target CSCL.subaddress table.